How donations work

 What we Offer:

 Free Corporate UK & European, includes Universities, Local Government, Schools.
+(Requirements.
+Off street parking, ground floor access, assistance with loading)

-(NB: Free collection dependant on viable quantity of suitable working computer equipment, alternatively equipment can be delivered to our Eastbourne, East Sussex)
+(NB: Free collection dependant on viable quantity of suitable working computer equipment.
+Alternatively, equipment can be delivered to our Eastbourne, East Sussex)

 Need more information or to book a collection.
-Call Karen Tel: (+44) 01323 848588 email via this Link or website - (Enquire Now).
+Call Simon Tel: (+44) 01323 848588 email via this Link or website - (Enquire Now).

 What to Donate